 Step Three: Protein

 The body needs protein to build and repair tissues.
 It’s an essential building block for our bones, muscles, cartilage, skin & blood.
-But unlike fat and carbohydrates, the body doesn’t store protein, so our bodies don’t have a reservoir to draw on when it needs a new supply.
 As a vegan, I’m sure you’ve been given a hard time about your protein intake, but I promise it’s easy to ensure we get enough!

 These are my go-to plant based proteins: